 One powerful way to encourage talent to stay with your organisation is to make sure they’re getting the sort of respect and appreciation they deserve.
 This means respecting their time and other commitments as well as being sure to communicate respectfully.
 Even the most conscious leaders can find this a little tricky, so brushing up on effective communication for leaders is always useful.

-Sharing your appreciation for their efforts is always welcome too.
-Whether that’s through regular appraisals, a rewards program or a powerful employee recognition platform.
+Sharing appreciation for employee efforts is a proven way to keep your people happy.
 If you don’t regularly tell your top talent just how glad you are to have them as part of your team, then you run the risk of losing them to someone else.
+Why?
+Studies show that kudos has real impact, even more than financial incentivisation.
+Whether through regular appraisals, a rewards program or a powerful employee recognition platform, a strategy will help you reduce turnover.

 Atlas Hotels has been a Mo customer since 2018.
 They were dealing with high employee turnover later compounded by the pandemic.
 Their company culture was struggling with an influx of new managers and a dilution of their shared values.